-Across the UK there are at least 8 million people who are looking after a member of their family or a friend.
-You will probably know someone doing this - they probably don't think of themselves as a 'carer', they just say "I'm looking after my mum (or partner/brother/daughter/neighbour)".
+Across the UK there are at least 13.5 million people who are looking after a member of their family or a friend.

-We don't talk about carers enough, but it's a big deal - and not just because it's something that affects a lot of people.
-Caring for somebody is tough - put aside all the practical difficulties and the time pressures - it's an emotional rollercoaster.
+But it's a big deal.
+Not just because it's something that affects a lot of people.
+Caring for somebody is tough.
+Put aside all the practical difficulties and the time pressures.
+It's also an emotional rollercoaster.

-Particularly, we want to make it easier for people to find and share the things that help them as a carer.
-This might be a tip on persuading a reluctant parent to drink more water, a remote control light switch or a carefully-deployed joke to take the edge off the emotional pain.
+Particularly, we want to make it easier for people to find and share the things that will help them look after someone.
+This might be a top tip for encouraging a reluctant partner to drink more water, hacks to common carer problems or a carefully-deployed joke to take the edge off the emotional pain.

-This is the kind of challenge where technology can make a big difference.
-So we're building a platform that will use machine learning to capture the collected wisdom and experience of millions of carers.
-That knowledge can then be presented to newer carers in the form of information, advice and support.
+So we've built a platform that uses machine learning to capture the collected wisdom and experience of millions of carers.
+That knowledge can be used to reach people who have not yet identified as carers, in the form of information, advice and support.

-1. Putting carers in the driving seat
+1. Putting unpaid carers in the driving seat

 So that's why we're making sure that carers are in the driving seat.